 Video

-- This recipe uses the naturally coloured pink pineapple for its magenta hue.
-Feel free to use a regular yellow pineapple for a pie that’s just as delicious, and not nearly as expensive. 😅
+- This recipe uses the naturally coloured Pink Pineapple for its magenta hue.
+If pink pineapple is not available to you, feel free to use a regular yellow pineapple for a pie that’s just as delicious.

 Absolutely gorgeous!
 And, you stripped it down to minimum so a few ingredients work cleverly to make easy pie.